codelibs/fess-docs/en/index.rst

    Demo

-|Fess| is `Solr <http://lucene.apache.org/solr/>`__ based search server,
+|Fess| is Elasticsearch-based search server,
-but knowledge/experience about Solr is NOT needed because of All-in-One Enterprise Search Server. |Fess| provides Administration GUI to configure the system on your browser. |Fess| also contains a crawler, which can crawl documents on Web/File System/DB and support many file formats,
+but knowledge/experience about Elasticsearch is NOT needed because of All-in-One Enterprise Search Server. |Fess| provides Administration GUI to configure the system on your browser. |Fess| also contains a crawler, which can crawl documents on Web/File System/DB and support many file formats,